stdevel/ansible-collection-uyuni/roles/server/molecule/README.md

 Verifier completed successfully.
 ```

 For running tests in the `mlm` scenario context, run the commands above with the `-s mlm` parameter.

-When creating your own Vagrantbox, you will need to edit `mlm/molecule/molecule.yml` and change the name.